nsw42/mopidy-local/README.rst

 The following changes have been made specific for PiJu, which might be too specialised to prevent them from being pushed upstream:

-- Use mutagen to extract mp3 tags, so that the album release year can be honoured
+- Use mutagen to extract mp3 tags, so that the album release year can be honoured.
+  This fixes the album duplication problem for compilations, without requiring all recording date/year information be stripped from the MP3s.

 Also, the following bug fixes and improvements, which need to be pushed upstream: